raunaks13/GeoNet-PyTorch/README.md

 * Adding a function to test pose (since the pose network is already trained)
 * Once these are done, the ResFlowNet for the NonRigid Motion Localizer can be implemented.

+## Acknowledgements

+The DepthNet and some utility functions were taken from [Clement Pinard's](https://github.com/ClementPinard/SfmLearner-Pytorch) implementation of SFMLearner in PyTorch.
+I have followed a similar file hierarchy as specified in [this](https://github.com/yijie0710/GeoNet_pytorch) unnoficial implementation.